gganis/vomsxrd/README.md

                                        and 'which'
                                            0    take the first one
                                            1    take the last
-              grps=grp1[,grp2,...]
+                                           2    take all (if more than 1, groups are blank separated) grps=grp1[,grp2,...]
 Group(s) for which the information is extracted; if specified the grpopt 'sel' is set to 1 regardless of the setting. vos=vo1[,vo2,...]
 VOs to be considered; the first match is taken